cookiecutter/cookiecutter/README.rst

 * `cookiecutter-jquery`_: A jQuery plugin project template based on jQuery Boilerplate.
 * `cookiecutter-flask`_ : A Flask template with Bootstrap 3, starter templates, and working user registration.
-* `cookiecutter-dj-project`_: A Django template with Bootstrap 3, customizable users app, starter templates, and working user registration.
+* `cookiecutter-dj-project`_: A Django project template with Bootstrap 3, customizable users app, starter templates, and working user registration.
-* `cookiecutter-dj-package`_: A template designed to create third-party PyPI friendly Django apps.
+* `cookiecutter-dj-package`_: A template designed to create reusable third-party PyPI friendly Django apps.
 Documentation is written in tutorial format.

 Make your own, then submit a pull request adding yours to this list!